 C-703-22: Osteomyelitis of the Extremities

-Policy

 Osteomyelitis is a bone infection that can cause an unstable medical condition with an uncertain prognosis.
 This condition may require complicated and extensive medical treatment.

 VR considers sponsoring medical treatment for osteomyelitis only when: